xDocka15/DE2_Projekt/README.md

 ### Team members

-* Tomáš Dočkal (responsible for Code for Menu and Timer fucstions)
+* Tomáš Dočkal (responsible for Code for Menu and Timer fucstions, github README file)
 * Tran Minh Hieu (responsible for Code for Menu, Timer and Stopwatch functions)

 ## Hardware description